Insolvency Laws and Securitisation

 In the relevant Chinese securitisation regulations, the sponsor is generally the originator of the securitisation.
 In credit asset securitisations the sponsor is a financial institution that transfers the credit assets through the establishment of an SPT.
 In ABNs, the sponsor is a non-financial enterprise engaging the ABN business for financing purposes.
 In business asset securitisations, the relevant regulations do not use the concept of “sponsor”, but the entity that transfers the underlying assets to the special scheme is referred to as an “originator”; in practice, the concepts of “sponsor” and “originator” are often interchangeable.

 In terms of credit asset securitisations, only financial institutions approved by the CBIRC can act as originators.
-These include commercial banks, policy banks, automobile finance companies, consumer finance companies, financial leasing companies, financial asset management companies and other Chinese financial institutions, as well as foreign-funded incorporated banks.
+These include commercial banks, policy banks, automobile finance companies, consumer finance companies, financial leasing companies, financial asset management companies and other financial institutions.
 In terms of business asset securitisations, although the relevant regulations do not put restrictions on the entity type of the originator, the majority of sponsors (originators) are non-financial enterprises.
 In terms of ABNs, the sponsor (originator) can only be non-financial enterprises.

 The responsibilities of a sponsor mainly include providing underlying assets that meet the eligibility criteria, redeeming or replacing the ineligible underlying assets, co-ordinating and supporting the issuing vehicle manager and related intermediaries in performing their duties, and providing relevant disclosure information to the issuing vehicle manager and related intermediaries in a timely manner, ensuring that the information provided is true, accurate and complete.
 If the cash flow of the underlying assets depends on the continued operation of the sponsor – a scenario which mainly concerns the securitisation of future account receivables – then the sponsor should also maintain normal production and operation throughout the life cycle of the securitisation, and provide reasonable support to and necessary protection for the generation and transfer of cash flow of the underlying assets.